MGI-tech-bioinformatics/stLFR_V1.2/README.md

 Database:

-      1. download database from BGI Cloud or One Drive.
+      1. download database from BGI Cloud or OneDrive.
       2. check and prepare database follow the 'readme.txt' in BGI Cloud.
       3. place database follow the 'db.tree.list' in GitHub.